USC Columbia Mission Statement | Regional and Senior Campuses | Accreditation | University Officials | Academic and Support Services

 The Ronald E. McNair Post-Baccalaureate Achieve Program helps TRIO-eligible students gain admission into graduate programs and earn doctoral degrees to prepare for a career in college teaching.
 The program includes research preparation, faculty mentoring, career counseling, and educational workshops.

-Computer Services, under the direction of the vice president for information technology and the chief information officer, provides centralized and distributed computing and telecommunications for academic, research, and administrative use to support the University's mission and meet the needs of the faculty, staff, and students at the University of South Carolina.
-Computer Services provides computing, telecommunications, networking, data security, video transport, information technology (IT) training, Web services, customer support, desktop and server support, installation and maintenance of IT infrastructure, policies and procedures, PC labs, software licensing and distribution, IT planning, partnerships, applications development, and support and operational systems to serve the USC community.
+University Technology Services (UTS), under the direction of the Division of Information Technology and the chief information officer, provides centralized and distributed computing and telecommunications for academic, research, and administrative use to support the University's mission and meet the needs of the faculty, staff, and students at the University of South Carolina.
+UTS provides computing, telecommunications, networking, data security, video transport, Web services, customer support, desktop and server support, installation and maintenance of technology infrastructure, policies and procedures, software licensing and distribution, planning, partnerships, applications development, and support to operational systems that serve the USC community.

 McKissick Museum at the University of South Carolina, accredited by the American Association of Museums, is located at the head of the historic Horseshoe.
 Remodeled in 1976 to serve as a center for the University's museums, art gallery, and archives, McKissick was formerly the central library at USC.
 In order to "tell the story of Southern life, culture, and community," the museum administers a broad range of activities.
 Exhibitions and collections include: Southern folk art; works by state and regional artists; artifacts relating to the University's history, the history of South Carolina, and the material culture of the South; and the Bernard Baruch Silver Collection.
 The Howard Gemstone Collection, which is part of one of the finest collections of minerals in the Southeast; the extensive Ferillo political campaign memorabilia collection; and the South Carolina Folk Arts Resource Center are also parts of McKissick Museum.
-Art, history, and science traveling exhibitions are offered as well as exhibitions based on the permanent collections.
-Docent tours and outreach programming are offered throughout the year.
+Art, history, and science traveling exhibitions are offered as well as exhibitions based on the permanent collections and faculty research interests.
 Special cultural events and other educational activities are also regularly scheduled.
 McKissick also administers a graduate-level certificate program in museum management.

-The University of South Carolina Press shares the University's central mission--to advance knowledge and enrich the state's cultural heritage.
-Established in 1944, it is one of the oldest publishing houses in the South and among the largest in the Southeast.
-With almost 1,500 books published, the press is important in enhancing the scholarly reputation and worldwide visibility of the University of South Carolina.
+The University of South Carolina Press shares the University's central missions--to advance knowledge and to enrich the state's cultural heritage.
+Established in 1944, it is one of the oldest publishing houses in the South.
+With more than 1,500 books published, the press is important in enhancing the scholarly reputation and worldwide visibility of the University of South Carolina.
 The press publishes in a variety of disciplines, including history (African American, American, Civil War, maritime, Southern, and women's), contemporary literature, regional studies, religious studies, rhetoric, and social work.
-The press now has more than 500 titles in print and publishes approximately 50 new books annually, including the papers of John C. Calhoun and Henry Laurens.
+The press now has more than 600 titles in print and publishes approximately 50 new books annually.

 Fellowships and Scholar Programs